 This recipe begins with a muddle of sweet lychee fruits with sugar and lime.
 You'll then add the wonderful taste of Grey Goose's pear vodka, La Poire, and a shot of sake.
 It all comes together beautifully and offers a fresh, sweet, fruity taste that everyone who drinks it is sure to love.

-Serve it at a spring dinner party or enjoy it on the patio while watching the sunset.
+Serve this Asian-inspired cocktail at a spring dinner party or enjoy it on the patio while watching the sunset.
 No matter the occasion or setting, it's fantastic!

 Gather the ingredients.